 I can honestly admit I was more than a little concerned with the prospect of undergoing surgery on, by now my very degraded and painful ankle.

 My options were fully explained and after careful consideration I finally requested the fusion procedure.
-Mr Mark Herron fully kept me up to date with all details and what to expect; even to the extent of showing me videos of previous patients walking after the operation.
+The surgeon and his team kept me up to date with all details and what to expect; even to the extent of showing me videos of previous patients walking after the operation.

 After the operation in 2005 I experienced some discomfort for approx 6 weeks, but always thought that my ankle movement would be greatly restricted, resulting in curtailing my two main passions; motorcycling and my local gym.
 It could not have been further from the truth, as virtually full movement had been achieved and gymnasium and motorcycle activities are back to normal.

 I do not limp when walking and still manage to run on occasions.
 I have experienced no adverse effects from the operation and have not missed out on any of my previous activities.

 Overall, the operation, pre and after care was a complete success and I must fully endorse this procedure.